Skip to main content

 One-sentence summary: In order to preserve conservation of momentum for relativistic collisions, simply replace Newton’s "universal time" \(t\) in the expression for momentum with Einstein’s invariant proper time \(\tau\).

-This page titled 7.E: Momenergy (Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Edwin F. Taylor & John Archibald Wheeler (Self-Published (via W. H. Freeman and Co.)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.E: Momenergy (Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Edwin F. Taylor & John Archibald Wheeler (Self-Published (via W. H. Freeman and Co.)) via source content that was edited to the style and standards of the LibreTexts platform.